l-korous/aiTrader/README.md

 		3. In the Navigator, open the project file aiTrader.mqproj and compile the project
 		4. When you do that, in MT5 Navigator, you will now see the 'Expert Advisor' (= MT5 program) called aiTrader
 	3. Then, you need to copy c:\Git\aiTrader\DLL\x64\Debug\webRequest.dll to c:\Windows\System32\ (or to any other place in your PATH)
+		* You need to have Windows 10 SDK installed (https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/)
+		* You might need to compile this small library using Visual C++ using the provided .sln file if just using the pre-built one does not work (e.g. you have a different system)
-	4. Last piece of the chain here is a super simple web server (written in python) that you need to run by (in the command line):
+	5. Last piece of the chain here is a super simple web server (written in python) that you need to run by (in the command line):
 		* python runServer.py H1-BUY-EURUSD-60-10-100-NoVolume (in generic terms python runServer.py **CASE_IDENTIFIER**)
-	5. When you have all the above, you can actually run the aiTrader MT5 program via the Strategy Tester in MT5.
+	6. When you have all the above, you can actually run the aiTrader MT5 program via the Strategy Tester in MT5.
 It has only these parameters (inputs):
 		* **CASE_IDENTIFIER**: obvious, see above if not
 		* **iMaxSpread**: same meaning as for trainingDataFactory; why this is not a part of CASE_IDENTIFIER is that in theory you might want to train ML model with different value than when you trade
 		* **slTpRatio**: this is ratio between Stop Loss and Take Profit (for both, google if unsure; in short these are price levels that you set when you open your trade for the trade to be automatically closed when the current price hits those levels - and one is where you experience loss, another is when you take profit)